From the School of Natural Law resources at the NewEarth University (NEU) (photo courtesy of N Ash from her private collection)

 The exact procedures for how governments achieve this position varies from country…to country.
 Please refer online to birth registration for further details.

 By definition a legal fiction is:

 An assumption that something is true even though it may be untrue, made esp. in judicial reasoning to alter how a legal rule operates; specifically, a device by which a legal rule or institution is diverted from its original purpose to accomplish indirectly some other object. – Blacks Law Dictionary, Eighth Edition.

 It is thought by many that a legal person (name/estate) is a legal fiction.
 This is not strictly correct.
 A legal fiction, in this instance, is the assumption of an actor (government agent) that a wo/man who uses a legal person (name/estate) as a means of personal identification, IS the legal person itself, and thus subject to the actors jurisdiction.

 Legal fiction is the mask that progress must wear to pass the faithful but blear-eyed watchers of our ancient legal treasures [unalienable natural rights of wo/man].
 But though legal fictions are useful in thus mitigating or absorbing the shock of innovation, they work havoc in the form of intellectual confusion. – Morris R. Cohen, Law and the Social Order 126 (1933).

-Learn more at ITNJ.org, website of the International Tribunal for Natural Justice; and through related articles in, The Sovereign Voice, a comprehensive digital magazine from Humanitad Press and The Committee to Support the ITNJ.
+Learn more at ITNJ.org, website of the International Tribunal for Natural Justice; and through related articles in, The Sovereign Voice, a complimentary digital magazine from Humanitad Press and The Committee to Support the ITNJ.

-Originally posted @ New Earth University
+Originally shared in the Free Library @ New Earth University